subhaepari/Stay-Organized/README.md

 ## Task Board View

 Hover and click on the first button from the top left corner to Toggle the Layout.
 If on the list view it will switch to a board view displaying tasks as an array of sticky notes.
-From here any task status could be toggled.
+- From here any task status could be toggled too.

 ## Add Task